github/opensource.guide/_articles/leadership-and-governance.md

 If your project has a very active contributor community, you might form a "core team" of maintainers, or even subcommittees of people who take ownership of different issue areas (ex. security, issue triaging, or community conduct).
 Let people self-organize and volunteer for the roles they're most excited about, rather than assigning them.

 <aside markdown="1" class="pquote">
-  [We] supplement the core team with several "subteams".
-Each subteam is focused on a specific area, e.g., language design or libraries.
+  \[We\] supplement the core team with several "subteams".
+Each subteam is focused on a specific area, e.g., language design or libraries. (...)
 To ensure global coordination and a strong, coherent vision for the project as a whole, each subteam is led by a member of the core team.
   <p markdown="1" class="pquote-credit">
 — ["Rust Governance RFC"](https://github.com/rust-lang/rfcs/blob/master/text/1068-rust-governance.md)
   </p>